Types of Facelifts

 What are the Different Types of Facelifts?

 A mini facelift is a facial rejuvenation with reduced incisions and dissection.
 The goal is achieve a nice result with less scars, less OR time, and a quicker overall recovery.
+It typically only involves limited dissection around the ears.
+There is only a limited dissection into the neck area.
+Results after a mini-facelift can be excellent although there can be less results in the neck area.

 A full facelift procedure includes access to the neck via a submental incision as well as the periauricular incisions.
 The dissection into the neck is more extensive than in the mini-lift variety.
 This allows for the removal of neck fat and suturing the platysma muscle.
 This adds more time for the procedure.